Nsandomeno/lightning/README.md

 ./configure --enable-developer
 ```

+### Permissions Note
+When running make install there are a series of directories generated in `/usr/local/share/c-lightning/`
+and `/usr/local/libexec/c-lightning/`...
+Make sure the permissions are set properly on these
+directories prior to running in production.
 #### Mainnet Option
 To test with real bitcoin,  you will need to have a local `bitcoind` node running: